 - Home Warranty: we will assume that a home warranty will be paid for by the seller as this is fairly common.
 This costs can vary so feel free to update that amount in the calculator if you know it.

 - Amount Held In Current Escrow Account: If you don’t have an escrow account then leave that section blank.
 If you do have an escrow account with your current mortgage then you’re entitled to an escrow refund.
 After closing the mortgage service will send you a refund (at your new address) for any unused funds that remain in your escrow account.
 This typically won’t arrive until 30-60 days after your closing.

-- Prepaid HOA Dues (rows 9 and 10): if you’re not sure about this then leave it blank as it’s typically not much money.
-Just know that the buyer will reimburse you for any prepaid HOA dues.
+- Prepaid HOA Dues (rows 14 and 15): if you’re not sure about this then leave it blank as it’s typically not much money.
+The buyer will reimburse you for any prepaid HOA dues.

-- Per Diem Interest (row 14): mortgage payments are paid in arrears (i.e. the payment you have not yet made for next month is actually paying this month’s interest that is being accrued).
+- Per Diem Interest (row 20): mortgage payments are paid in arrears.
+This means the payments are due after the interest is accrued.
+In other words, when you make a normal mortgage payment, you’re paying for the previous month’s interest.
 Therefore, to determine your mortgage payoff you’ll need to add an estimated amount for per diem interest that will be added.
 The easy way, just add your monthly payment to this section.